danieljsharpe/DISCOTRESS/documentation.md

   when used in conjunction with TRAJ KPS, specifies that a committor function calculation is performed instead of a kPS simulation.
 The _communities.dat_ file must specify precisely three communities; the A set, the B set, and the set of all other nodes ("I").
 The committor functions are written to the files "committor\_AB.dat" and "committor\_BA.dat" (for A<-B and B<-A directions, respectively).
 Note that the committor functions determined by this method are for each node, and the calculation is _exact_ and _deterministic_ (unlike calculation of the committor probabilities for the bins from simulation data, cf the **BINSFILE** keyword). **NABPATHS** must be set to some arbitrary number >0.

 **TINTVL** _double_
   ignored if **TRAJ KPS** (in which case trajectory data is written after every basin escape).
 Time interval for dumping trajectory information.
 Negative value (default) indicates that trajectory data is not written.
+In this case, start and end nodes are still written to files walker.0.y.dat.
 Zero value specifies that all trajectory information is written.

 **SEED** _int_
   seed for the random number generators (default 19).